 Include your background and your contact information.

-We are building our 4 teams: clinicians, nurses, Community Care Team (mental and spiritual health), and administrative support.
+We work with 4 teams: clinicians, nurses, Community Care Team (mental and spiritual health), and administrative support.

 Who we are.
 Our team includes clinicians and nurses, mental health professionals and chaplains, pharmacists, veterinarians, funeral home staff, administrative support staff, and others.
 We organize ourselves using an ER team as a model - from initial encounter and triage, hands-on care and mental health support, to medication management.